keizman/apk-middleware-replace-nonroot/API_DOCUMENTATION.md

 - Each successful processing is saved to index with timestamp
 - Index maintains up to 10 most recent tasks per APK MD5
 - MD5 verification: If `md5` is provided, server verifies it matches the uploaded file
+- **SO File Handling**:
+  - Empty/null URLs in `so_files` are automatically skipped (no error)
+  - At least one valid SO file URL is required
+  - All SO files are downloaded and validated before any replacement
+  - If ANY SO file download fails, the entire task fails immediately
+  - All SO files must match the specified architecture

 #### Error Responses